redis/redis-om-dotnet/README.md

 - [RedisJSON Quick Start - Running Binaries](https://oss.redis.com/redisjson/#download-and-running-binaries)
 - [RediSearch Quick Start - Running Binaries](https://oss.redis.com/redisearch/Quick_Start/#download_and_running_binaries)

-**NOTE**: Both Quick Start Guides also have instructions on how to run these modules in Redis with Docker.
+**NOTE**: Both quick start guides also have instructions on how to run these modules in Redis with Docker.

 Don't want to run Redis yourself?
 RediSearch and RedisJSON are also available on Redis Cloud.
-[Get started here.](https://redis.com/try-free/)
+[Get started here](https://redis.com/try-free/).

 ## ❤️ Contributing